Asabeneh/30-Days-Of-React/readMe.md

 ![Multiple Script](./images/multiple_script.png)

 Congratulations!
-You have completed the setup you need to get started with React, but before we dive in to React let's do JavaScript refresher.
+You have completed the setup you need to get started with React, but before we dive into React let's do JavaScript refresher.
 If you are very comfortable with JavaScript you may skip the JavaScript refresher.
 The JavaScript refresh section is vast and it may take more than one day.
-From my experience people usually stuck in React because their JavaScript knowledge is very shallow therefore to fill that gap all the necessary JavaScript feature which can be use in React are cover in the JavaScript refresher.
+From my experience people usually get stuck in React because their JavaScript knowledge is very shallow therefore to fill that gap all the necessary JavaScript feature which can be use in React are covered in the JavaScript refresher.
 In the JavaScript refresher there are many questions and you are not required to solve them.
+Click [here](../30-Days-Of-React/02_Day_Introduction_to_React/02_introduction_to_react.md) if you want to jump into React.

 ## JavaScript Refresher